laurenhatch03/laurenhatch03.github.io/README.md

 Results From Modeling:
 -------------

-- Figure 23 shows the code I created before I could make the models.
-The X-data has two options, one with all variables and the other with only the most important three.
-I split the data and then used StandardScaler( ) because some models need the data to be scaled.

-- Figure 24 shows the printed-out RMSE values for each model created.
+- Figure 23 shows the printed-out RMSE values for each model created.

-- Figure 25 shows all four REC curves, each in a different color.
-Notice how two of the models start at 50 while the other two start at 0.
+- Figures 24 and 25 show all three REC curves, each in a different color for both ```X_data_all``` and ```X_data```.
+The lines in figure 24 are almost identical, while the random forest model in figure 25 is slightly off from the others.

-- Figure 26 shows the confusion matrix where the number of actual and predicted values are color coded.
+- Figures 26 and 27 show the confusion matrices for both logistic regression models.
+A gradient colors the number of actual and predicted values.

-- Figure 27 shows the ROC curve printed out in blue and the y=x line printed out as a reference, The area under the curve (AUC) is also printed.

-- Figure 28 shows the decision tree the model made.
-It also displays the number of samples and squared error at each node to show how the model made these predictions.
+- Figures 28 and 29 show the confusion matrices for both decision tree models.
+A gradient colors the number of actual and predicted values.

-- Figure 29 shows the importance of each feature (variable) in the dataset.
+- Figures 30 and 31 show the confusion matrices for both random forest models.
+The number of actual and predicted values is colored by a gradient.

+- Figures 32 and 33 show the ROC curves for both logistic regression models.
+Notice the difference in graphs when only three variables were removed.

+- Figures 34 and 35 show the ROC curves for both decision tree models.
+Again, notice the difference between the two graphs.

+- Figures 36 and 37 show the ROC curves for both random forest models.
+Notice again the difference in the graphs.

+- Figures 38 and 39 show the decision tree graphs made from the two decision trees.
+The best ```max_depth``` for each tree was calculated earlier and used for each tree.

+- Figures 40 and 41 show the feature importance made from the random forest models.
+While Figure 41 shows more features with importance, Figure 40 shows features with higher importance values.